Forthoney/jinmori/README.md

 Clone this repository.
 Navigate to the root of the project (where this `README.md` is located), then run `mlton -output build/jinmori src/main.mlb`.

+## Planned features
+Jinmori currently only supports using the latest commit of a repo.
+- [] Support version tags
+- [] Assign MLBasisPathMap variables
+- [] Lockfile